-The micalg parameter allows for one-pass processing when the signature is being verified.
+The mical parameter allows for one-pass processing when the signature is being verified.
 The value of the micalg parameter is dependent on the message digest algorithm(s) used in the calculation of the Message Integrity Check.
-If multiple message digest algorithms are used they MUST be separated by commas per [MIME-SECURE].
+If multiple message digest algorithms are used, they MUST be separated by commas per [MIME-SECURE].
 The values to be placed in the micalg parameter SHOULD be from the following:

-Algorithm Value used

-MD5 md5

-SHA-1 shal

-SHA-256 sha256

-SHA-384 sha384

-SHA-512 sha512

-Any other (defined separately in algorithm profile or "unknown"

-if not defined)
+Algorithm Value Used MD5 md5 SHA-1 sha-1 SHA-224 sha-224 SHA-256 sha-256 SHA-384 sha-384 SHA-512 sha-512 Any other (defined separately in algorithm profile or "unknown" if not defined)

-(Historical note: some early implementations of S/MIME emitted and expected "rsa-md5" and "rsa-shal" for the micalg parameter.)
+(Historical note: some early implementations of S/MIME emitted and expected "rsa-md5", "rsa-shal", and "shal" for the micalg parameter.)
 Receiving agents SHOULD be able to recover gracefully from a micalg parameter value that they do not recognize.
+Future names for this parameter will be consistent with the IANA "Hash Function Textual Names" registry.